iasontran/dpgen/README.txt

 Team Contribution Descriptions:

-Andrew Camps -
+Andrew Camps - Worked on various aspects of the including creating a skeleton outline of the project, parsing of input file, creating graph of nodes, outputting to verilog file, and writing critical path algorithm.

-Jason Tran -
+Jason Tran - Worked on various aspects of the including creating a skeleton outline of the project, parsing of input file, creating graph of nodes, outputting to verilog file, and writing critical path algorithm.

 Steve Miller -